 How do Experiments Search for Dark Matter?

 Dark matter particles are expected to have the curious ability to destroy each other when they get too close to each other (self-annihilation).
 This effect could be observed in places where the dark matter gets trapped, such as the centre of a star or planet.
 When two dark matter particles destroy each other, they emit a typical radiation.
-Experiments on earth and instruments on satellites in orbit around Earth are looking for such telltale signs of dark matter.
+Experiments on earth and instruments on satellites in orbit around Earth are looking for such telltale signs of dark matter. - Trying to Produce Dark Matter in the Lab:

 High energy particle physics experiments at particle colliders such as the LHC at CERN could produce dark matter particles.
-These particles would also leave a very distinct signature in the detectors.
+These particles would also leave a very distinct signature in the detectors. - Try to Directly Witness Dark Matter Interacting with Normal Matter:

 Several types of experiments are located in mines, tunnels and underground laboratories around the world looking for very rare interactions of dark matter particles with the ordinary matter in the detectors.
 There are two main classes of detectors out there: so, called spin independent dark matter experiments and experiments looking for spin dependent interactions.
 PICO has some sensitivity to both types of interactions.